RightsandWrongsgit/ARMTEC/theme/twig.md

   -  In that my-theme sub-directory make a file called 'my-theme.info.yml' and another called 'my-theme.libraries.yml'

 That 'my-theme.info.yml' is basically going to tell your system what parent theme it is referencing, what 'regions' your website contains (likely all or a subset of the parent's), and the libraries location and file sames (typically the css and js file locations and components).
 The contents of that file are simple, as are most yml or yaml files.
 The key thing when ever you edit one of these file is to know that the indents are TWO SPACES (so don't 'tab').
 As you work on your site, you might need to jump back into that file to update this library information if you start adding extra css and js files beyond the main style sheet.
 It has been [standard practice in Drupal to separate your css into 'base', 'components', and 'layout'](https://www.drupal.org/docs/develop/theming-drupal/adding-assets-css-js-to-a-drupal-theme-via-librariesyml).
 Although keep your eye on the [single directory components iniative](https://www.drupal.org/docs/develop/theming-drupal/using-single-directory-components) for possible changes.

-The examples above are from some excellent training videos on YOUTUBE that Acquia has provided to the Drupal community.
-Follow this link to the "Intro to twig templates" but make sure to watch those after it in the series to get a further understanding: https://www.youtube.com/watch?v=2cHe50tp_U4&list=PLpVC00PAQQxG0sW9YOueVgouRp4aj1bng&index=23

-******

 ## Edit TWIG Templates